Spring 1

 Computing

-In RE, we will be learning about Islam, focusing on important beliefs and practices, and helping children develop respect and understanding of different religions.
+In RE, we will be learning about Judaism, focusing on important beliefs and practices, and helping children develop respect and understanding of different religions.

 Mathematics